jimrothstein/docs/medical_notes.md

 instance)

 ## Sun Jun  5 00:14:05 PDT 2022
-Call with Dr. S - Friday.
+Telephone Call with Dr. S - Friday (6/3/22)
 	-	**Zenpep**, agrees does not appear to be benefit.
 Stop and repeat 24-hour urine in 60 days (August).
 Lengthy discussion re: CT scans vs ultrasound and what to do going forward.
 I have no answer.. just continue.